Insights and Advice for Enabling More Efficient and Sustainable Construction

 Top 10 Analytics and Business Intelligence Trends For 2025

-48 mins read
+47 mins read

 , ,

-Business intelligence trends for 2025 blog by RIB Software
+BI Trends 2026 blog by RIB Software

 Over the past decade, business intelligence has exploded.
 Data has become gigantic, and just like that, we all gained access to the cloud.
 Spreadsheets finally took a backseat to actionable and insightful data visualizations and interactive business dashboards.
 The rise of self-service analytics democratized the data product chain.
 Suddenly, advanced analytics isn’t only for analysts.

-2024 was a banner year for the business intelligence industry.
-The trends we presented last year will continue to play out through 2025.
+2025 was a banner year for the business intelligence industry.
+The trends we presented last year will continue to play out through 2026.
 However, the BI landscape is evolving, and the future of business intelligence is happening right now, with emerging trends to watch.
-In 2025, BI tools and strategies will become increasingly customized.
+In 2026, BI tools and strategies will become increasingly customized.
 Businesses of all sizes are no longer asking if they need increased access to business intelligence analytics, but what is the best BI solution for their specific needs?

 Businesses are no longer wondering if visualizations improve analyses but what the best way to tell each data story is, especially with the help of modern BI dashboard software.
-2025 will be the year of data security and discovery: clean and secure data combined with a simple and powerful presentation.
-It will also be a year of collaborative BI and AI, where multiple industries will dive into analytics to benefit from the power of data, such as the case of construction business intelligence, which we will discuss in detail later in the post.
+2026 will be the year of data security and discovery: clean and secure data combined with a simple and powerful presentation.
+It will also be another year of collaborative BI and AI, where multiple industries will dive into analytics to benefit from the power of data, such as the case of construction business intelligence, which we will discuss in detail later in the post.

 We are excited to see what this new year will bring.
-Read on to see our top 10 business intelligence trends for 2025!
+Read on to see our top 10 business intelligence trends for 2026!

 The Top Trends in Business Intelligence